 - Brackets: Tournament-style content set up to determine a winner.
 March Madness is the first and most obvious example that comes to mind.

-Interactive content can be used by just about anyone, from media stalwarts like Buzzfeed and The New York Times to small businesses.
+Interactive forms of content can be used by just about anyone, from media stalwarts like Buzzfeed and The New York Times to small businesses.
 It has even begun to pick up in the B2B marketing world as a means of building up larger databases, developing more thorough prospect profiles and improving lead scoring.

-What makes interactive content so effective?
+What makes interactive forms of content so effective?

 One of the main reasons why it works is that the allure of testing themselves, competing with others, sharing their opinions and comparing their results with friends is just too much for many people to resist.
 This type of content is extremely shareable on social media, as well.
 You’ve likely noticed how when one person on your newsfeed takes and shares a quiz, it begins to make the rounds among your mutual friends.